Find Affordable College Courses

 Read full report on Psychology at Kennesaw State University

 A rank of #3 on this year’s list means Georgia State University is a great place for psychology students working on their bachelor’s degree.
-Located in the city of Atlanta, Georgia State is a public college with a very large student population.
+Located in the large city of Atlanta, Georgia State is a public school with a fairly large student population.

 Of the 443 students majoring in psychology at Georgia State, 19% are male and 81% are female.